bamazap/bluebikes-visualization/README.md

 Note that the visualization will not work when opening `index.html` directly since we load the data asynchronously and browsers think this violates the same-origin policy when it is done using the file protocol.
-It should work on GitHub pages just fine.
+It works on GitHub pages just fine.

-The `dist` folder is in `.gitignore`; eventually we will add a script to push it to a `gh-pages` branch.
+The `dist` folder is not in `.gitignore`; the project must be rebuilt and the `dist` folder must be updated on GitHub to update the GitHub Pages version.

-## Todo

-Show flow, not accumulation of bikes
-Allow people to filter down by specific dates

-- Add more data/preprocess the data to make loading times manageable
-- Add ability to filter based on time of day (to the hour) and day of the week
-- Filter based on geography.
-If you select a geographic area, you filter down only to bikes entering or leaving that area (toggle?)
-- fix how data is aggregated over multiple days
-- add animation to make the circles smoothly increase or decrease in size
-- let people choose a specific day or aggreate over days of the week, days of the month, time of day, etc